• Home

 Migraine Symptoms

 I discuss my migraine symptoms in detail here.
 But it is important to note that sometimes the headache that comes with a migraine is only part of the problem.
-In addition to head pain, migraines can include nausea, vomiting and sensitivity to light and sound.
-These migraine symptoms can last for hours or sometimes days.

 I seem to have the headache part under control but I am light and sound sensitive almost every day.
 It causes me to be irritable, and even irrational.
-My son just came in my office and started juggling and I nearly bit his head off because that movement in my visual field was completely overwhelming.

 My boyfriend has been listening to me complain about all these symptoms for almost 2 years now and while he doesn’t suffer from migraines, he said it best the other day.